MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 For more information, see [How to configure auto-labeling for Office apps](/microsoft-365/compliance/apply-sensitivity-label-automatically).

 ### Supported differently with the AIP Office add-in and the built-in labeling solution

-CONSIDERATIONS - pull this out of a table into two sections, about customizations + reporting?

 |Feature|AIP Office add-in|Office built-in labeling solution|
 |:------|:---------------------:|:-----------------------------:|